Vargodl/DVwords-WeekenStrung/README.md

-,,,and just (to reiterate) one more thing, "Be Not Inhospitable to Strangers Lest They Be Angels in Disguise."
+,,,and just (to reiterate) one more thing, "Be Not Be Inhospitable to Strangers Lest They Be Angels in Disguise."

 ___